osbornep/rl4rl/Classroom/Readme.md

 - Other students have the probability of following the action set to 0.8 and 0.1 for every other action
 - The episode ends when the paper reaches the bin.

+### Running the Code

+To run the example agent, simply clone the repository and use:

+> python run.py

 TODO: UPDATE IMAGES WITH TRASH/RECYCLING AS GOALS

 ![Classroom_real](https://i.imgur.com/nOIUKlg.png "Classroom in Real-World")